rsnyder/chirpy-juncture-starter/README.md

 On top of Chirpy, this repository adds:

-* Single-page iframe viewer components (image viewers, comparisons, etc.)
+* Single-page iframe viewer components (image viewer, map viewer, etc.)
 * Liquid include wrappers that simplify usage
 * Supporting JavaScript for: